-This award-winning Sensi Star cultivar is up there when it comes to popular strains worldwide, it actually won its first High Times cannabis cup back in 1999!
-This specific one that’s grown by Namaste is an indica dominant strain (90% indica, 10% sativa) with a pretty wide range when it comes to THC (between 11% to 23%).
+This award-winning Sensi Star cultivar is up there when it comes to popular strains worldwide; it actually won its first High Times cannabis cup back in 1999!
+This specific one that’s grown by Namaste is an Indica-dominant strain with a pretty wide range when it comes to THC (between 11% to 23%).

 Packaging Details: This was packaged on 11/14/2019 and tested/reviewed on 01/06/2020, exactly 53 days after being packaged.

 Pricing Details: Purchased 3.5 grams for $24.60 at the SQDC in Montreal, Quebec, Canada. ($7.03/gram).

 The first thing that I noticed is how messy the bright orange pistils are, sticking out from all around the buds (Which is not the case with other Sensi Stars that I’ve tried out like the ones grown by 7 Acres or Dubon).
 The leaves are of a very light green shade, almost lime green, and the trichomes are really shiny and cover the buds completely.

 My reasoning for lowering the score has to do with the nugs themselves; there were too many small ones for my liking, there was also some dryness to this batch.